openshift/enhancements/enhancements/machine-api/aws-efa-networking.md

 ### API Extensions

 The following new field will be added to the AWSMachineProviderConfig struct.
-The interface will be an enum allowing two possible values, `efa` and `interface`.
+The interface will be an enum allowing two possible values, `EFA` and `ENA`.
-When no value is specified, we will use the `interface` type to maintain backwards compatibility.
+When no value is specified, we will use the `ENA` type to maintain backwards compatibility.

+`EFA` will map to the AWS `efa` value. `ENA` will map to the AWS `interface` value.

 ```go
 type AWSMachineProviderConfig struct {